wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/enroll-devices-to-mobile-device-management/includes/5-examine-how-users-can-enroll-their-personal-devices.md

  -  If a Windows 10 device is already joined to an on-premises AD DS that is synced to Azure AD, the **Enable automatic MDM enrollment using default Azure AD credentials** Group Policy setting can be configured to enroll devices to MDM.
  -  If Azure AD is integrated with MDM, then any Windows 10 devices that users join to Azure AD are automatically enrolled to MDM.

+    > [!NOTE]
-Azure AD users can enroll devices to Azure AD by default.
+    > Azure AD users can enroll devices to Azure AD by default.
 However, they must have an Intune license to use this feature.

 **Additional reading.** For more information, see the following resources: